skullernet/q2pro-rerelease-dll/README.md

 * Achievements
 * Localization

+## Building

+This project uses Meson build system.
+To build:

+    meson setup build
+    meson compile -C build

 ## Notes

 * `localization/loc_english.txt` must be manually extracted from `Q2Game.kpf`
   archive and put into `baseq2` for map messages to work.

+* Focus is on single player support first and coop second.
+Don't use this game library for CTF or teamplay, that's not expected to work.
+Regular deathmatch may work, but is untested.